-This is in response to your letter dated July 14, 1999, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of his U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was submitted in a letter dated December 17, 1999.
+This is in response to a letter dated June 18, 1999, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of her U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was received in a letter dated July 10, 2000.
 The information submitted for consideration is substantially as set forth below.

 The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A was born in Country B and has been a citizen of Country B since birth.
-A moved to the United States in Year C in order to take a position with his current employer.
-A became a permanent resident of the United States in Year D. In Year E, A was transferred by his employer to Country B. On Date F, A voluntarily rescinded his green card (expatriated).
-A intends to live permanently in Country B. A is domiciled in Country B and is subject to Country B income tax on his worldwide income at a rate comparable to the applicable U.S. income tax base and rate.
-On the date of his expatriation, A's net worth exceeded the amount prescribed in section 877(a)(2).
+A was born in Country B in Year 1.
+A is now a citizen and resident of Country B where she is subject to Country B tax on her worldwide income.
+A began residing in the United States in a Year 2 and obtained her Green Card in Year 3.
+A returned to Country B in Year 4 and surrendered her Green Card (expatriated) on Date C. On the date of A's expatriation, her net worth exceeded the amount set forth in section 877(a)(2).

+PLR-108939-00